The Heckscher-Ohlin Trade Model

 4. Factors are mobile in each country but are immobile across national borders.

 Like Ricardo, HO model draws a sharp distinction between domestic and external factor mobility.
-The maximum degree of factor mobility is permitted between industries within the same country (domestic factor mobility).
-But neither capital nor labor can cross national borders (international factor immobility).
+The maximum degree of factor mobility is permitted between industries within the same country domestic factor mobility).
+But neither capital nor labor can cross national borders international factor immobility ).
+No discrimination among workers.
+Discrimination ⇒ the firm pays a higher wage to one group and a lower wage to another.
+Such practice is not profitable (Why not pay the same low wage to everybody?)

 DFM insures that workers move from a low wage region to a high wage region, and capital moves from a low interest country to a high interest region.
 The net effect is that all factor prices are the same within a country.

-IFI implies that Mexican workers are not allowed to work or migrate to the US.
+IFI implies that Mexican workers are not allowed to migrate to, the US.

 5. No specialization

-Neither country specializes in one commodity.
-After the introduction of free trade, neither country specializes in one commodity, as in Ricardian model.
-Each country produces both goods.
+Neither country specializes in one commodity. ⇒ Each country produces both goods.

 CRS means that a proportionate increase in all inputs increases the output by the same percentage.